 The requirements for Global Positioning System (GPS) certification are located in Section B10, Data Management.

-Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in section The NELAC Institute Standard (2009) Volume 1 Module 2, Section 4.5.5 (concerning Subcontracting of Environmental Tests).
+Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in section The NELAC Institute Standard (2009) Volume 1, Module 2, Section 4.5.5 (concerning Subcontracting of Environmental Tests).

 A9 Documents and Records